home-assistant/home-assistant.io/source/_components/waterfurnace.markdown

   type: string
 {% endconfiguration %}

-#### {% linkable_title Limitations %}
+## {% linkable_title Limitations %}

-The WebSocket interface used by this module requires active polling, otherwise the server side shuts down the connection.
+The WebSocket interface used by this module requires active polling to prevent the server side shuts down the connection.
 By default, this polling is happening every 10 seconds.
 All sensors are updated during every polling cycle.

 While this is communicating with a thermostat, geothermal systems operate most efficiently when setbacks are not used, and the home is kept at a constant temperature.
 It remains useful to collect the data from the system to understand its performance, but a full climate interface won't be implemented.